-Lee Miller was born in Ploughkeepsie, New York, in 1904.
+Lee Miller was born in Ploughkeepsie, New York, on 23rd April, 1907.
 Her father was an engineer and an amateur photographer and trained her to use the camera at an early age.

 Lee moved to New York in 1927 where she worked as a model.
 Photographed by Edward Steichen, she appeared on the front cover of Vogue.
 However, determined to become a photographer, she studied at the Arts Students League (1927-29) and opened her own studio in the city in 1932.